ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 : A Boolean value specifying support of index-based pagination.
 REQUIRED.

+defaultPaginationMethod
+: A string value specifying the type of pagination that the service provider defaults to when the client has not specified which method it wishes to use.
+Possible values are "cursor" and "index".
+OPTIONAL.

 defaultPageSize
-: Non-negative integer value specifying the default number of results returned in a page when a count is not specified in the query.
+: Positive integer value specifying the default number of results returned in a page when a count is not specified in the query.
 OPTIONAL.

 maxPageSize
-: Non-negative integer specifying the maximum number of results returned in a page regardless of what is specified for the count in a query.
+: Positive integer specifying the maximum number of results returned in a page regardless of what is specified for the count in a query.
 The maximum number of results returned may be further restricted by other criteria.
 OPTIONAL.

 cursorTimeout
-: Non-negative integer specifying the maximum number seconds that a cursor is valid between page requests.
+: Positive integer specifying the maximum number seconds that a cursor is guaranteed to be valid between page requests.
 Clients waiting too long between cursor pagination requests may receive an invalid cursor error response.
-No value being specified may mean that there is no cursor timeout or that the cursor timeout is not a static duration.
 OPTIONAL.

+Service providers may choose not to advertise Service Provider Configuration information regarding default pagination method, page size or cursor validity.
+Clients MUST NOT interpret the lack of published Service Provider Configuration values to mean that no defaults or limits on page sizes or cursor lifetimes exist, or that there is no default pagination method.
+Service providers may choose not to publish values for the pagination sub-attributes for many reasons.
+Examples include:

+* Service providers containing multiple resource types may have different values set for each resource type.
+* Default and maximum page size may be determined by factors besides or in addition to the number of resources returned, such as the size of each resource on the page.

 Before using cursor-based pagination, a SCIM client MAY fetch the Service Provider Configuration document from the SCIM service